yohanistadese/ai-engineer-roadmap/README.md

 ## Core

-You already know RAG, so don't spend this month relearning basic RAG.
+You already know RAG, so skip basic RAG tutorials.

 Focus on: